Where are you located?

 My videotape is already degrading, with some snow or lines across the screen.
 Will transferring it to a DVD fix these problems?

 Basic transfer does not provide cleaning services for your original source material.
 For a different service, video editing can be applied wherein your tape can be analyzed, adjusted audibly and visually, image-stabilized, and more.
 DVD quality depends on the source tape.
 If your video is in a questionable state already and you’re worried about it, then it’s absolutely time for videotape preservation!
+However, please note that we reject tapes with mold or other contaminants on them.

 What if I only have one hour of video to transfer – is it cheaper?